-Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market other than those that the Group upon initial recognition designates as available for sale, classified as at fair value through profit or loss, or those for which the holder may not recover substantially all of its initial investment.
+Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market, other than those that the Company classifies as at fair value through profit or loss, upon initial recognition designates as available-for-sale, or those for which the holder may not recover substantially all of its initial investment due to credit worsening.

-Loans and receivables are separately presented on the balance sheet as receivables or bond investments for which no active market exists.
+Loans and receivables are separately presented on the balance sheet as receivables or bond investments with no active market.
 After initial measurement, such financial assets are subsequently measured at amortized cost using the effective interest rate method, less impairment.
 Amortized cost is calculated by taking into account any discount or premium on acquisition and fee or transaction costs.
 The effective interest method amortization is recognized in profit or loss.